pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 Next up, we'll be creating the models for our files.

-## File models
+## File and Folder models

-We'll be creating very simple models for working with the files and folders similar to what we did with the User model.
-The `Folder` model is a child of the `File` model.
+We'll be creating simple models for working with the files and folders similar to what we did with the User model.
+We shall be creating a `Folder` model as a child of the `File` model.

-What you will notice as we proceed with modelling these objects is the fact that the files are actually stored in a flat manner in the filesystem but the structure of the data is stored in the database.
+What you will notice as we proceed is the fact files are stored in a flat manner in the filesystem.
+All users have a folder where all their files are stored but the structure of the data logical and stored in the database.
 This way, we have minimal writes on the file system.
+To do this we will be employing some pretty neat techniques that will probably be useful to you for future projects.

+Create the base models in `/api/models.py`

 ```
 class File(RethinkDBModel):